AckerlyXu/heima/articles/app-service-web/websites-dotnet-deploy-webjobs.md

 ![Add Azure WebJob dialog](./media/websites-dotnet-deploy-webjobs/aaw2.png)

 The fields in this dialog correspond to fields on the **New Job** dialog of the Azure Portal Preview.
-For more information, see [Run Background tasks with WebJobs](/documentation/articles/web-sites-create-web-jobs/).
+For more information, see [Run Background tasks with WebJobs](./web-sites-create-web-jobs.md).

-For a scheduled WebJob (not for continuous WebJobs), Visual Studio creates an [Azure Scheduler](/home/features/scheduler/) job collection if one doesn't exist yet, and it creates a job in the collection:
+For a scheduled WebJob (not for continuous WebJobs), Visual Studio creates an [Azure Scheduler](https://www.azure.cn/home/features/scheduler/) job collection if one doesn't exist yet, and it creates a job in the collection:

 * The scheduler job collection is named *WebJobs-{regionname}* where *{regionname}* refers to the region the web app is hosted in.
 For example: WebJobs-ChinaNorth.
 * The scheduler job is named *{webappname}-{webjobname}*.
 For example: MyWebApp-MyWebJob.

-> [AZURE.NOTE]
+> [!NOTE]
 > * For information about command-line deployment, see [Enabling Command-line or Continuous Delivery of Azure WebJobs](https://azure.microsoft.com/blog/2014/08/18/enabling-command-line-or-continuous-delivery-of-azure-webjobs/).
 ><p> * If you configure a **Recurring Job** and set recurrence frequency to a number of minutes, the Azure Scheduler service is not free.
 Other frequencies (hours, days, and so forth) are free.
 ><p> * If you deploy a WebJob and then decide you want to change the type of WebJob and redeploy, you'll need to delete the webjobs-publish-settings.json file.
 This will make Visual Studio show the publishing options again, so you can change the type of WebJob.